ColoredCow/laravel-audit/README.md

-# Auditing Logs for Laravel
+# Audit Logs for Laravel

 A package to capture system activity in a Laravel application.
-Currently supports the following fields :
+Currently supports the following fields:
 - IP of HTTP request,
 - HTTP referer,
 - a description of the action you want to audit.